catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 ### 2. Session Summary (Short-Term Context): `AI_Memory/context.md`

 This file is the AI's short-term memory for the **current task**.
 As your conversation grows, the AI's context window can fill up.
-Saving a session summary helps the AI stay focused.
+The "Context Health" indicator in the chat interface (🟢🟡🔴) shows you when it's time to save a summary.
+This helps the AI stay focused and prevents it from losing track of the current task.

 *   **Purpose:** To summarize the current task, goals, and recent progress, preventing the AI from losing track in long conversations.
-*   **How to Use:** When the "Context Health" indicator in the chat turns yellow or red, or when you are switching tasks, click the "Save session summary" button.
+*   **How to Use:** When the "Context Health" indicator turns yellow or red, or when you are switching tasks, click the "Save session summary" button.
 The AI will read the conversation and create a concise summary in this file.

 ---